rust-lang/rust-forge/src/policies/llm-usage.md

 - Discussions about effort, communication style, or intent
 - General discussions about the LLM policy
 ## Appendix
+### Scope

+This policy only applies to `rust-lang/rust`, and only to the teams that have ratified it: compiler, libs, types, rustdoc, bootstrap, and their subteams.
+The following are not in scope and are free to set their own policies:
+- Other repositories in `rust-lang`
+- Submodules, subtrees, and crates.io dependencies
+- Teams that have not ratified the policy, such as lang and edition

+For example, the following do not fall under the policy:
+- Tracking issues for T-lang
+- T-lang proposals
+- Stabilization reports
+- Language documentation
+- The style guide
+- Names of compiler lints.
+This only applies to the names themselves; the diagnostic messages are still covered under this policy.
+- Direct quotes from any of the above in documentation or diagnostics.

 ### Motivation and guiding principles

 There is not a consensus within the Rust project—and likely never will be—about when/how/where it is acceptable to use AI-based tools.